 June 18, 2020 - Foreign Language Requirement Policy Modification

-I am writing to announce a change to The Fletcher School’s foreign language proficiency requirement.
+I am writing to announce a change to Fletcher’s foreign language proficiency requirement.
 This change in policy reflects the fluid and diverse nature of career paths that Fletcher students and alumni pursue and which the job market demands.
 The new policy empowers students to evaluate whether demonstrating proficiency in a language other than English will be beneficial to their course of study and in their chosen careers.
 It is my hope that Fletcher students see this as a further means to tailor their educational journeys to best suit their individual career paths.
 For many, that will still mean that demonstrating proficiency in a second language adds a necessary tool to their toolkit.
 Others may choose to include a foreign language into their studies for the added value that having linguistic and cultural competency shows to future employers.
 These are choices of which we are fully supportive and the School will continue to offer the opportunity to demonstrate these competencies.

 Effective immediately, Fletcher students will no longer be required to demonstrate proficiency in a language other than English and, instead, will have the option to demonstrate foreign language proficiency.
 Students who choose and successfully complete this option will have their passing results noted on their Fletcher transcript.

 Current students: Regardless of anticipated graduation date, no current student will be required to demonstrate foreign language proficiency in order to graduate.
 Students who opt to take the language proficiency exams will have their positive results noted on their Fletcher transcript.

 Incoming students: No incoming student who begins a degree in September 2020, or going forward, will be required to demonstrate foreign language proficiency in order to graduate.
 Those whose admission was conditioned upon language study will have that condition lifted.
 Students who opt to take the language proficiency exams will have their positive results noted on their Fletcher transcript.